vimukthimadushan94/my-event-backend/README.md

 ﻿# ASP.NET Backend Application

 This is a **backend application** built with **ASP.NET Web API**, providing a secure and scalable RESTful API for client applications.
-It follows modern development practices and integrates seamlessly with frontend applications.

 ## Video Tutorial